 Being so large and established for 28 years, it has negotiated many benefit vendor contracts.
 It also provides employees with discounts on everything from cellphones to car rentals and theme park tickets.
 Staff can purchase discounted services directly from the employee self-service portal.

-TriNet’s pricing is based on variables that include your industry, your company size and what location you’re in.
-For example, prices in New York range from $125 to $155 per month.
+TriNet’s pricing is based on variables that include your industry, your company size and what location you’re in, and may start as low as $125/month.
 One of the benefits of TriNet is that you can sign up anytime, even mid-year, and you won’t have any tax resets.
 It will give you credit for what’s already been paid.
-Sample tiered pricing is shown below:
+Check out our Trinet Review for more information.

 TriNet services cover the full HR lifecycle, from onboarding to payroll, benefits, timekeeping and expense reimbursement.
 Onboarding is done online and so benefit enrollment using their user-friendly portal.
 In addition, TriNet also provides: